Amannnrt/Amannnrt/README.md

 ##  Student | ML Engineering

 Unemployment final boss that happens to like machine learning and engineering.
-I spend my time at the chaotic intersection of LLMs, MLOps, and developer tooling—breaking pipelines, reading papers, and occasionally shipping things that don't crash.
-Genuinely curious about how models learn, why data always finds a way to break, and how to build smart tools.

 # 🛠️ Tech Stack: